tteggel/Imagen-API/README.md

 Inspired by: https://github.com/rk-man/Imagen-API

 ## Build and deploy to your Google Cloud project
-This should Just Work™ but you might need to give your Cloud Run service account some extra permissions.
-Here are some docs to help you:
+This should Just Work™ but you might need to give your Cloud Run service account some extra permissions and you'll definitely need to have enabled the Vertex API.

 1. Make a .env
    ```shell